sz-moleomics/DPMI-Codes/README.md

 ### Train
 Modify parameters in `train.py` and run `python train.py`.

-The final model of each fold will be generated in specified folder.
+The final model of each fold will be generated in the specified folder.

 ### Test Analysis
 The test accuracy should come along with the training log.
 But with the `test.py`, a statistics .csv file could be generated for further visualization.
 Run `python analyze.py` with its path configured and you could see the performance of the model.